-RoboScrum™ version 7.6 is now available in beta mode.
-It adds several new metrics to help you advise and discuss performance with your Teams, including Bravery, Caution, Clarity and much more.
+RoboScrum™ version 220.127.116.11 is now available.
+It addresses several defects and adds a bit of error checking that the initial release lacked.
+Version 7.6 added several new metrics to help you advise and discuss performance with your Teams, including Bravery, Caution, Clarity and much more.
 Also now included is support for several patterns of success, as advised by Jeff Sutherland and ScrumPLOP.org.
 Patterns supported now include Kaizen, the Interrupt Pattern, the Happiness Metric and others.

 Among the larger changes is the move from strict Fibonacci resolution to more close alignment with the RAND Corporation's original Wide Band Delphi Technique.
 In previous versions, votes that fell within three Fibonacci numbers were averaged.
 This part comports with the WBDT; however, for purposes of recording the averaged vote, the average was first "bucketed" and then recorded as the Fibonacci number to which the rounded average belonged.
 In RoboScrum™ 7.6, the average is rounded to the nearest integer which is then recorded and used for Velocity/Capacity calculations and others.
 This is defined by the RAND Corporation as "the most likely outcome" calculation.

 A second significant change is a streamlining (hopefully?) of the workflow.
 Rather than popping around between many tabs, we now have a step-by-step layout in which you Create a Sprint, Populate a Sprint, run Daily Stand-Ups, and update the necessary tracking metrics for trending information.
 Many will hope that this version contains macros that eliminate the copying of information from one slide to another but the overhead (and security risks) associated with macro-enabled workbooks is too high.
 So this is still a manual process in RoboScrum™ version 7.6.